Day 16 : Docker for DevOps Engineers

 3. Using the docker port Command

-command lists the port mappings for a container.
+The docker port command lists the port mappings for a container.
 It helps you quickly identify the ports that are exposed and mapped between the container and the host system.

 docker port container_name_or_id